-Players may not be on two rosters for qualifier or state tournament play.
-If a team wins and accepts a state berth at a qualifier, the players are frozen to their roster and may not be picked up by another team playing for a state tournament berth.
+Players may not be on two rosters in the same age division, for qualifier play or play in two qualifiers on the same weekend of play.
+Players/teams may only play in one MSF State Tournament.
+If a team wins and accepts a state berth at a qualifier, the players are frozen to their roster and may not be picked up by another team playing for a state tournament berth or a different team playing in an MSF State Tournament.
 If the qualified team declines the state berth, that team's players may be picked up by another team playing state, provided the players are legal pickups.